shraken/efm8_hidmulti/README.md

 This project builds for a Silicon Labs EFM8UB2 device type and was tested on the EFM8UB2 Universal Bee starter kit.

+The porting effort is described in a [blog entry](https://shrakeblogshere.blogspot.com/2017/11/using-multiple-usb-hid-interfaces-for.html) I posted.

 ## Requirements

 * Keil uVision v5.2x